TheFixerDevelopment/xChat/README.md

 PocketMine-MP 3.0.0-ALPHA6

 # Overview
-**xChat**  lets you manage chat in better way.
+**xChat**  lets you manage chat in a better way.
 Mute players, clear chat and more!

 **Working with older versions of PocketMine-MP is not guaranteed**